 Pediatric Infectious Diseases Fellowship Program

 Pediatric Infectious Diseases Fellows at the University of Louisville provide medical services to patients with serious or complicated infections, such as HIV, meningitis, pneumonia, tuberculosis, bone and joint infections and sepsis.
-They provide care to children with primary immunodeficiencies and those undergoing both hematopoietic cell and solid organ transplantation.
+They provide care to children with primary immunodeficiencies and those undergoing hematopoietic cell and solid organ transplantation.
 Fellows also receive specific training in the prevention of hospital-acquired infections in children and in antimicrobial stewardship and are given the opportunity to play a key role in the infection prevention program at the children's hospital.

 Clinical service and teaching occurs at Norton Children’s Hospital and the pediatric infectious diseases office and multidisciplinary clinics at the Novak Center for Children's Health.
 Fellows evaluate and care for serious and complicated infections in neonatal and pediatric patients, including immunocompromised hosts and evaluate ~600 new inpatients annually.
 Outpatient visits number approximately 1800 per year, including, but not limited to children needing post-hospital care, those with congenital or acquired immune deficiencies, and infants with perinatal HIV exposure.
-The division compromises seven faculty physicians and one nurse practitioner.
+The division comprises seven faculty physicians and one nurse practitioner.

 Fellows conduct research that culminates in the publication and presentation of scholarly papers that make important contributions to the field.
 Research training sites include the Department of Microbiology and Immunology and the Pediatric Infectious Diseases Laboratory of the University of Louisville, the Norton Children's Research Institute, and the Clinical Microbiology Laboratory of Norton Healthcare.
-Fellows also have the opportunity to work with the Child and Adolescent Health Research Design and Support Unit as well as to earn a Masters of Public Health at the School of Public Health and Information Sciences during their three years of fellowship training.
+Fellows also have the opportunity to work with the Child and Adolescent Health Research Design and Support Unit and earn a Masters of Public Health at the School of Public Health and Information Sciences during their three years of fellowship training.
 Additional learning and teaching opportunities occur through clinical experiences, didactic sessions, and multidisciplinary conferences.

-Program Aims
+Program Goals

-- Train fellows to become outstanding clinician-educators.
+• Train fellows to become outstanding clinician-educators.

-- Facilitate for each fellow the development of a research “toolkit” in the areas of clinical research and quality improvement
+• Facilitate for each fellow the development of a research “toolkit” in the areas of clinical research and quality improvement

 Faculty